Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 Agricultural export industries underpin prosperity in regional Australia through both employment and income generation.
-The Australian Government is continuing to develop and maintain opportunities for agricultural products to ensure they remain competitive and find new markets overseas.
+The Australian Government is continuing to develop and maintain opportunities for agricultural products to ensure they remain competitive and find the best returns in export markets.
 The Department of Agriculture and Water Resources contributes to improving market access through:

-- engaging in bilateral and multilateral trade negotiations, including through Free Trade Agreements to remove barriers to trade and expand opportunities for Australian exports; and
+- engaging in bilateral and multilateral trade negotiations, including through Free Trade Agreements to remove barriers to trade and expand opportunities for Australian exports

 - influencing international agricultural policies, management strategies, protocols and standards so that Australian exports are not disadvantaged in world markets.

 National Carp Control Plan